shawnlimjunhe/gfhelper_bot/README.md

 Hope that it helps your significant other too! 🦔

 #### 5.1 Enabling Developer error messages
-To allow the bot to send error logs to you, obtain your chat_id by paste the following code at the end of any command
+To allow the bot to send error logs to you, obtain your chat_id by pasting the following code at the end of any command
 ```
 print(update.effective_chat.id)
 ```